openstreetmap/potlatch2/README.txt

 * compile 1
   - type it again to compile again.
-You'll really wish that up-arrow,enter worked, but Adobe is going laughing at you RIGHT NOW.
+You'll really wish that up-arrow,enter worked, but Adobe is laughing at you RIGHT NOW.

+* rlwrap
+  - if you have it on your system (e.g. linux), rlwrap is a godsend.
+Launch fcsh with 'rlwrap path/to/fcsh' and up arrows will work, even persistantly across one fcsh session to the next.

 Running: